thesofproject/sof-docs/architectures/firmware/intel/cavs-boot/index.rst

 ####################

 Intel has several generations of audio DSP.
-"CAVS" versions relate to the audio DSP in Skylake Core and Apollolake Atom platforms onwards.
+"CAVS" versions relate to the audio DSP in Skylake Core and Apollo Lake Atom platforms onwards.

-Baytrail, Cherrytrail, Braswell, Haswell and Broadwell audio DSPs have a simpler boot flow using memory copy and not authentication.
+Bay Trail, Cherry Trail, Braswell, Haswell, and Broadwell audio DSPs have a simpler boot flow using memory copy and not authentication.